MasWag/FalCAuN-ARCH-COMP/README.md

 FalCAuN cannot handle F16 benchmark because it is not a pure Simulink model but requires quite a lot of wrapper in MATLAB, which is currently not supported.

+### SB (Synthetic Benchmark)

+"Instance 1" is not available for SB benchmarks.
+FalCAuN does not support piecewise constant inputs.

 <!-- ### sabo -->

 <!-- FalCAuN cannot handle sabo benchmark because it is not a Simulink model but a model implemented in python.
 It is a future work to support such models. -->